zach-chai/json-resolver/README.md

 # JSON Resolver

-Parse and resolve complex JSON schemas
+Parse and resolve complex JSON Documents.
+Designed for Open API Specification.

 ## Features
 - Resolves external references to files and their sub-schemas